-Treatment of underlying disorders may include prompt treatment of infections (eg, staphylococcal endocarditis, malaria, syphilis, schistosomiasis), allergic desensitization (eg, for poison oak or ivy and insect antigen exposures), and stopping drugs (eg, gold, penicillamine, NSAIDs); these measures may cure nephrotic syndrome in specific instances.
+Treatment of underlying disorders may include prompt treatment of infections (eg, staphylococcal endocarditis, malaria, syphilis, schistosomiasis), and stopping drugs (eg, gold, penicillamine, nonsteroidal anti-inflammatory drugs [NSAIDs]); these measures may cure nephrotic syndrome in specific instances.

-Angiotensin inhibition (using ACE inhibitors or angiotensin II receptor blockers) is indicated to reduce systemic and intraglomerular pressure and proteinuria.
-These drugs may cause or exacerbate hyperkalemia in patients with moderate to severe renal insufficiency.
+Angiotensin inhibition (using angiotensin-converting enzyme [ACE] inhibitors or angiotensin II receptor blockers [ARBs]) is indicated to reduce systemic and intraglomerular pressure and proteinuria.
+These drugs may cause or exacerbate hyperkalemia Hyperkalemia Hyperkalemia is a serum potassium concentration > 5.5 mEq/L (> 5.5 mmol/L), usually resulting from decreased renal potassium excretion or abnormal movement of potassium out of cells.
+There are... read more in patients with moderate to severe renal insufficiency.

-Protein restriction is no longer recommended because of lack of demonstrated effect on progression.
+Protein restriction is not recommended because of lack of demonstrated effect on progression.

 Sodium restriction (< 2 g sodium, or about 100 mmol/day) is recommended for patients with symptomatic edema.

 Loop diuretics are usually required to control edema but may worsen preexisting renal insufficiency and hypovolemia, hyperviscosity, and hypercoagulability and thus should be used only if sodium restriction is ineffective or there is evidence of intravascular fluid overload.
 In severe cases, of nephrotic syndrome, IV albumin infusion followed by a loop diuretic may also be given to control edema.